Plugable USB 3.1 Gen 2 Tool-free NVMe Enclosure

 Well how about that, it looks like we don't have any articles matching your filters!
 Try removing one of your choices or clear the filters to show all articles.

 Access to SMART data is software dependent, we have tested our enclosures with smartmontools, a free, cross platform SMART reading and monitoring utility.
-The command line utility smartctl is the primary method for accessing the SMART data.
+The command line utility smartctl is the primary method for accessing the SMART data from the Linux or Windows terminal.

 For our original JMicron enclosures the SMART data can be read using the "-d sntjmicron" argument at the command line, for example: